 Taking control of your team's time is the secret sauce to making them as productive as possible.

-Time blocking is the ultimate way to schedule your team's time in a way that makes their work more productive.
-The more productive your team is, the better off your business will be.
-It really is that simple.
+Time blocking is the ultimate way to schedule your team's time so they're more productive.
+It eliminates distractions and moves high-priority projects to the top of the pile, so your team can finish their work without missing deadlines.
+The more effective your team is, the better off your business will be.

-Time blocking eliminates distractions and moves high-priority projects to the top of the pile, so your team can get their work done without missing deadlines.
-Having the right time blocking tools at your disposal helps ensure that your team is working efficiently and productively on projects and that your business is consistently delivering results to clients.
+Having the right time-blocking tools at your disposal ensures your team works efficiently and productively and that your business consistently delivers results to clients.

-Want to learn more about how you can build a more productive team that meets their deadlines?
-Float is a simple, fast, and visual tool you can use to introduce time blocking into your team's workflow.
+Want to build a more productive team that meets deadlines?
+Float is a simple, fast, and visual resource management platform tool to introduce time blocking into your team's workflow.
 Try Float free for 30 days.